 As their names suggest, the main difference between a 15-year and 30-year fixed-rate mortgage is its duration.
-If you make your regular monthly loan payments on time every month, you'll pay off a 15-year fixed-rate mortgage loan in 15 years.
-You'll pay off a 30-year fixed-rate loan in 30.
+If you make your regular monthly loan payments on time every month, you will pay off a 15-year fixed-rate mortgage loan in 15 years.
+You will pay off a 30-year fixed-rate loan in 30.

 There's another big difference that comes with these loans: The average mortgage interest rate on a 15-year loan is smaller than it is on a 30-year loan.
-According to Freddie Mac, the average interest rate on a 15-year fixed-rate mortgage loan stood at 3.22 percent in December 2015.
-The average rate on a 30-year fixed-rate mortgage loan stood at 3.96 percent during the same period.
-Both rates are slightly above what they were several years ago, but still historically attractive.
+According to Mortgage News Daily, the average interest rate on a 15-year fixed-rate mortgage loan stood at 3.34 percent in early January 2020.
+The average rate on a 30-year fixed-rate mortgage loan stood at 3.69 percent during the same period.
+Both rates are almost a point lower than what they were in the prior year, and still historically attractive.
 However, you'll note the rate on the 15-year loan is much lower than the 30-year rate.

 Does that mean that a 15-year fixed-rate loan is the best financial choice?
 Not necessarily.